Creative Writing at Tech

 Start the next chapter of your writing career.

-Our M.A. and Ph.D. programs in English, with emphasis in creative writing, offer students with exceptional ability and potential the chance to concentrate on their art and the rigorous academic study of literature.
+Our M.A. and Ph.D programs in English with emphasis in creative writing offer students with exceptional ability and potential the chance to concentrate on their art and the rigorous academic study of literature.
 This powerful combination opens doors for many academic opportunities not available to typical M.F.A. graduates.

-Find out about our award-winning faculty and outstanding students.
+Study and write with award-winning faculty and outstanding students.

-For more information about graduate study in Creative Writing, please contact Dr. William Wenthe, Director of Creative Writing.
+For more information about graduate study in Creative Writing, please contact Dr. Curtis Bauer, Director of Creative Writing.